This is a guest post written by Lauri Carter, about her experience with dental anxiety.

 They genuinely care and work hard to make every patient and case the most important.
-Individualized care is honestly at the forefront of everything that Dr. Emery and her staff does.
+Individualized care is honestly at the forefront of everything that the staff does.

-Seeing all this on a daily basis lessened my dental anxieties so much, that when Jessica asked me yet again to clean my teeth, I decided to go for it!
+Seeing all this on a daily basis lessened my dental anxieties so much, that when they asked me yet again to clean my teeth, I decided to go for it!

 I had massive anxiety beforehand.
 Any of the ladies at the office could tell you that!
 Sweaty palms.
 I even tried to cancel the appointment several times (to no avail).

-My first cleaning in over a year in now under my belt; and look at me, I've lived to tell the tale!
+My first cleaning in over a year is now under my belt, and look at me, I’ve lived to tell the tale!